PHPixie/Console/README.md

 they are specified matters, but for the options it does not, also short one letter options can be referenced with a single `-` instead of two.

-Let's look at defining the options:
+Let's look at defining options:

 ```php
 $config->option('user')